scottcarr/beagle/yocto.md

 #Building your own image with Yocto

-First, all the available tools are a weird interdependent mismash of each other.
+First, all the available embedded Linux tools are a weird interdependent mismash of each other.
 Each incoporates BitBake and OpenEmbedded at some level.
 Angstrom and Poky wrap those tools in their own way.
 Yocto is the top most layer of all.
 The good news is Yocto is sponsored by the Linux Foundation, so it has a reasonably